P/E Mean Reversion in India: 9.96% CAGR Over 19 Years, Trailing the Sensex by 1.5%

 What Is Sector-Relative P/E Mean Reversion?

-The bet: when a healthy company trades at a large discount to sector norms, it tends to mean revert.
+The bet: when a fundamentally healthy company trades at a large discount to sector norms, it tends to mean revert.
 Either the stock re-rates upward, or it gets acquired, or earnings growth closes the gap.
 This is cross-sectional value, not longitudinal compression.

 Signal: - Stock P/E < 60% of sector median P/E (40%+ discount to peers) - P/E range: 3–50 (exclude extreme valuations) - Minimum 5 stocks in sector to calculate a valid median